A Different Kind of Pub Crawl in London: History, Ale, and Hidden Stories

 Taste different types of beer across different pubs.

-Instead of racing through loud bars or chasing drink deals, you can slow things down with a more thoughtful pub crawl.
-You focus on the places that have stood the test of time—traditional pubs with wooden beams, crooked floors, and legends etched into their walls.
+So, instead of just racing through loud bars or chasing drink deals, you can slow things down and enjoy a more thoughtful pub crawl.
+This way, you can focus on the places that have stood the test of time, traditional pubs with wooden beams, crooked floors, and legends etched into their walls.

-A few things you might find on this kind of crawl include:
+A few things you might find on this kind of pub crawl include:

 • A drink in one of London’s oldest riverside pubs (possibly one connected to the Mayflower ship)